pporche87/queersintech/CONTRIBUTING.md

 9. Make a pull request to the main repository.
 10. If someone on the Queers In Tech team gives you comments for improvement, fix them in a new commit and push up your code.

+## Set Up Development Environment
+1. After cloning the repository to your machine, run `$ npm install` in the root directory.
+2. When that is done, `$ cd client` and `$ npm install` in the client directory.
+3. Start the development server with `$ npm start`.

 ## Code Quality Guidelines
 * Write intention revealing code - use well named identifiers for variables, functions, css classes, etc.
 * Functions are small and serve a single purpose